 When I think about all of the times I’ve called out misogyny, I’d say that nine out of 10 times, everyone just stood there like the mannequin challenge, watching.
 People hesitate to protect women and I’ve experienced this in various settings like Thanksgiving with family and Manny and Olga’s (after dark).

 What started as a conversation offline turned into a podcast episode with Black Girl In Dior, hosted by MacKenzie Galloway.
-As a guest on her show, we discussed strategies and opinions related to protecting Black women, and the link will be dropping on Spotify soon!
+As a guest on her show, we discussed strategies and opinions about protecting Black women!
 We can all play apart in making this world safer for women and it’s not just about canceling people and careers.
 We can continue to create brave spaces so we can talk about these topics and share our experiences without being defined by them.
-‘Ride or Die’; Death to Toxic Masculinity.
+Death to Toxic Masculinity.
 To love us is to protect us.